 Economic Environment(0 = best, 30 = worst)

-The media environment in East Timor remained stable in 2013.
 Freedom of the press and expression are protected under Articles 40 and 41 of the constitution.
-However, as the Timor Leste Journalist Association (TLJA) has noted, “The absence of a press law for Timor Leste has led to the use of the penal code to settle disputes in media reporting, which can endanger press freedom.”
-Where domestic laws currently do not exist, the 1999 Indonesian Press Law governs media issues.
+However, as the Timor Leste Journalist Association (AJTL) has noted, “the absence of a press law for Timor Leste has led to the use of the penal code to settle disputes in media reporting, which can endanger press freedom.”
+Although the 2009 penal code decriminalized defamation, misuse of Article 285, which covers “slanderous denunciation,” still threatens journalists.
+Where domestic laws did not exist, the 1999 Indonesian Press Law governed media issues.

-The draft media law also contains provisions outlining the right to information and the practice thereof, as so far this right has only been nominally established in Section 40 of the constitution.
-Journalists in the country frequently report problems with access to information, which lacks established mechanisms, depends on scarce resources, and is often arbitrarily denied by the government.
+The Media Act acknowledges in general terms a right to public information, which had only been nominally established in Section 40 of the constitution.
+However, the law offers no details on government obligations or enforcement.
+Journalists in the country frequently report problems with access to information, as the process lacks established mechanisms, depends on scarce resources, and is often arbitrarily blocked by the government.

-Four weekly and four daily newspapers operate on a regular schedule in East Timor, and several more appear sporadically.
-Circulations are very small, and are hampered by the high price of papers relative to low consumer purchasing power, illiteracy, and a lack of distribution outside Dili.
 After the country gained independence in 2002, broadcast media became dominated by public radio and television outlets, but community radio stations—many with international funding—also play an important role in the media landscape.
 According to the most recent estimates, there are approximately 20 community radio stations across the country, along with one national and three commercial stations.
 There is one national and one private television station.
-However, technical difficulties limit the reach of many broadcast media outlets in rural areas, leaving an estimated 16 percent without access to any media.
-A 2011 nationwide media survey commissioned by the UN Integrated Mission in Timor-Leste found that radio still has the highest reach of any communication medium (a weekly reach of 55 percent), with television trailing not far behind (a weekly reach of 48 percent).
+However, technical difficulties limit the reach of many broadcast media outlets in rural areas, leaving some residents without access to any media.

-Inadequate training and poor salaries make reporters vulnerable to such financial inducements, including fees offered by politicians to accompany them on official tours.
 The presence of internationally funded media-assistance organizations has had mixed effects on journalism in East Timor.
 These organizations have made significant financial contributions, thereby decreasing the importance of funding from the state and arguably increasing journalistic independence.
-At the same time, evidence suggests that their presence has contributed to what some Timorese journalists call a “project mentality,” in which news organizations become dependent on grants from nonstate actors and find it difficult to be independently sustainable.
+At the same time, evidence suggests that they have contributed to what some Timorese journalists call a “project mentality,” in which news organizations become excessively dependent on grants from nonstate actors.